zuzanapiarova/IU-mobile-app/README.md

    `git clone https://github.com/zuzanapiarova/IU-mobile-app.git`

 2. The mobile application is online-only, meaning the backend must run and its IP must be provided to the built executable.
 Otherwise user login will fail, making the application unusable.
-Set environment secrets in Repository Settings --> Security --> Secrets and variables --> Actions --> New Repository Secret
+Provide the backend IP to the workflow as an environment secret in Repository Settings --> Security --> Secrets and variables --> Actions --> New Repository Secret
-- `EXPO_PUBLIC_API_URL:` the LAN IP on which the backend is running, eg. 192.168.01.02
+- `EXPO_PUBLIC_API_URL`: the LAN IP on which the backend is running, eg. 192.168.01.02

 3. On push to the repository a build workflow is triggered.